antmicro/topwrap/docs/source/developers_guide/ipxact-design.md

 The Wishbone interface definition from `opencores.org` was used.

-The main difference that differentiates the interconnect component from raw interface connections like in the [](#interface-example) is the explicit definition and mapping of the address space with the `<ipxact:addressSpaces>` tag and assignment of each manager port to one or more subordinates.
+The main difference that differentiates the interconnect component from raw interface connections like in the [Interface example](#interface-example) is the explicit definition and mapping of the address space with the `<ipxact:addressSpaces>` tag and assignment of each manager port to one or more subordinates.

 The extensions used in the bus instance element in the component definition.
 Focus on the `ipxact:addressSpaceRef` tag where the base address of this subordinate is specified: